Qovery/documentation/website/guides/getting-started/deploy-your-first-application.md

 import CodeExplanation from '@site/src/components/CodeExplanation';
 import Assumptions from '@site/src/components/Assumptions';

-Qovery is an easy way to deploy complete backend and frontend applications.
-In this guide, we'll deploy a Hello World [Node.JS][urls.node_js] application and touch on some basic concepts.
+Qovery is an easy way to deploy a full-stack application.
+Meaning, you can deploy a backend, frontend and a database seamlessly.
+In this guide, I'll show you how to deploy a template app.

 <Assumptions>

-* You have a [Github][urls.github] account
+* You have a [Github][urls.github] or [Gitlab][urls.gitlab] account

 </Assumptions>